-Chana Dal or Split Chickpea Usli is a High Protein and Fiber-rich Snack
+Chana Dal or Split Chickpea Usli: A High-Protein and Fiber-Rich Snack

 We normally make boiled split chickpea usli during festivals.
 This nutrient-dense dish is a favorite food of many.
 It is a mildly spicy, very healthy, rather savory starter dish.

 Chickpeas are rich in fiber and protein.
-This fiber content in them helps to improve digestion.
+Their fiber content can help improve digestion.
 Chickpea dishes are filling, so they can help control your appetite.
-They may even help protect against heart disease and cancer.
-They provide the body with essential vitamins and minerals.
+They may even help protect against heart disease and cancer, and they provide the body with essential vitamins and minerals.
 They are very delicious when boiled.

 This dish is also known as: